jeffreykegler/old_kollos/notes/misc/strand.md

          Base-rule(to-rule) == Base-rule(from-dr)

-Otherwise, it is always such that
+Otherwise, `to-dr` is always such that

          Rule(to-dr) == to-rule